JaiprakashChoudhary/JaiprakashChoudhary/README.md

 _A breif history of time_ by Hawking Stephen<br>
 _The Selfish Gene_ by Richard Dawkins<br>
 _Algorithms to Live By_ by Brain Christian<br>
+_A Short History of Nearly Everything_ by Bill Bryson<br>
+_The Fabric of the Cosmos: Space, Time, and the Texture of Reality_ by Brian Greene<br>

 **Running**<br>
 _Endure: Mind, Body and the Curiously Elastic Limits of Human Performance_ by Alex Hutchinson<br>